 You start by taking the free 30-second online evaluation.
 It’s quick and easy and gives them an idea of where you’re starting from and where you’d like to be.

 Noom has a smooth interface and an easy sign-up process.
-Plus, they offer a 14-day trial to help you decide if Noom is right for you before committing.
+Plus, they offer trial period to help you decide if Noom is right for you before committing.